back

 Corporate identity vs brand identity

-Although the two terms are quite similar (in fact, you cannot have a corporate identity without a brand identity), there is a slight difference between corporate and brand identity.
+Although the two terms are quite similar (in fact, you cannot have a corporate identity without a brand identity), there is a slight difference between corporate identity and brand identity.

 Brand identity is how you want your customers to perceive you: from your brand promise to your logo and the color palette you use in marketing.
 It’s a strategy you create to position your brand on the target market (including technical stuff like SEO keyword research).